 Cool off in the summer by renting a raft, innertube or bringing your own floaty.
 Start walking from the Sentinel Bridge, then put in the river and float back to the bridge or beyond.

 Go ice skating under the granite dome, then roast s’mores at the fire pits.

 Bring your binoculars and walk the short trail to Olmsted Point off of Tioga Road in Yosemite.
-Have a seat on a boulder and watch hikers climb the backside of Half Dome.
+Have a seat on a boulder and watch hikers climb the backside of the granite dome.